waveclaw/puppet-subscription_manager/README.md

   }
 }
 ```

-Setup a RedHat Enterprise 7 or CentOS 7 agent to RHN.
+Register a RedHat Enterprise 7 or CentOS 7 node to the RedHat Network with
+Satellite 6.

 ```puppet
 Class { 'subscription_manager':